RobinSmits/GPT-3.5-FineTuning/README.md

 ## Transformer model fine-tuning and validation

-TODO
+The following regular Transformer models where trained and validated in the notebook 'Transformer_Model_Training_And_Validation.ipynb':
+* Multi-lingual DistilBert
+* Multi-lingual Bert
+* Multi-linqual DeBERTa V3

 ## Open LLM model fine-tuning and validation

-The PolyLM 1.7B Open LLM model was pretrained on a multi-lingual dataset which also contained the Dutch language.
+The PolyLM 1.7B and OpenLLaMA 7B V2 Open LLM models where both pretrained on multi-lingual datasets which also contained the Dutch language.

-In the notebook 'Open_LLM_Training_And_Validation.ipynb' the PolyLM model is quantized to 4-bits and fine-tuned with a QLoRA setup to minimize the GPU memory footprint.
+In the notebook 'Open_LLM_Training_And_Validation.ipynb' the Open LLM models are quantized to 4-bits and fine-tuned with a QLoRA setup to minimize the GPU memory footprint.

-It achieves an accuracy of 83.4% on the validation set.
+After training the PolyLM 1.7B model achieves an accuracy on the validation set of 82.7% while the OpenLLaMA 7B V2 model even achieves 89.1%.

 ## GPT-3.5 fine-tuning and validation